MTAVG-Bench: A Diagnostic Benchmark for Multi-Talker Dialogue-Centric Audio-Video Generation: Further Analysis

 \subsection{Human Success Rates on T2AV Models}

-Table~\ref{tab:human_eval} presents human-judged success rates on a randomly sampled set of 3,000 multitalker T2AV videos prior to failure mining, with each model (Sora2/VEO3.1/Wan2.5) generating 1,000 videos from the same prompt set.
+Table~\ref{tab:human_eval} presents human-judged success rates on a randomly sampled set of 3,000 multitalker T2AV videos prior to failure mining, with each generation model generating 1,000 videos from the same prompt set.
 Twenty human annotators assess whether each evaluation dimension is satisfied, reflecting perceptual success from a human perspective.
 Although these strong generation models achieve high performance on signal-level quality (VQ and SQ), their accuracy degrades markedly on multi-speaker consistency, interaction, and cinematic alignment, with frequent errors in character consistency, turn-taking, speaker alignment, and camera focus.
 VEO 3.1 achieves the best turn-taking performance, while Wan 2.5 leads in visual quality.
 Sora2 is the strongest overall model, yet it attains less than 42\% success on camera alignment, highlighting a substantial gap between perceptual realism and coherent multi-speaker storytelling.

-These findings indicate that current T2AV models prioritize visual and acoustic fidelity at the expense of social structure, speaker identity, and narrative focus, which remain the principal bottlenecks in multitalker audiovisual generation.
+These findings indicate that current T2AV models prioritize visual and acoustic fidelity at the expense of social structure, speaker identity, and narrative focus, which remain the principal bottlenecks in multitalker audio-visual generation.